 Craft Builds Community

 A needle is true global citizen, recognised everywhere.
-But how did I start my journey as a stitch innovator?
+But how did I start my journey in stitch?

 After bidding on a box of embroidery transfers I opened it to find that it contained a whole woman's life in knitting and stitching patterns, from her going away outfit to baby bootees and school uniforms through to home improvements and then back to more modern patterns for baby matinee jackets for her grandchildren.
 This unknown woman had spent her whole life using her skills to create love, a true artist.
 I decided to look further into "home crafts" and found a whole load of women artists who did not see themselves as such because "it is just something I do".
 Keen to banish the word "just" from every woman's vocabulary I focussed in on tapestry needlepoint as a way to do it!
 Learning from unfinished second-hand tapestry's and taking advice from Wendy at One Off Needlepoint I created my first kit.
 What I loved and still do about kits is that the design will always be mine but the art belongs to the stitcher.

 I have used my needle in care homes, with community groups, for bereavement and for holding spaces.
-My latest work looks at how stitch can be used in creative health on a one to one basis using my stitch tool Connect More.
+Alongside my one to one work with Connect More my needle has become the way I communicate and care.

 Here's my why!